 Instructions to Editor: Modify the Clause 8.4.2.187 with the following text:

-The Differentiated Initial Link Setup element includes the conditions for a STA to determine the initial link setup category (ILSC) value for the duration specified in the element.
+The Differentiated Initial Link Setup element includes the conditions for a STA to determine the fast initial link setup category (FILSC) value for the duration specified in the element[CID1278].
 The Differentiated Initial Link Setup element is optionally present in the Beacon, and Probe Pesponse frames.
 The Differentiated Initial Link Setup element is defined in Figure 8-183al.